miklevin/MikeLev.in/_posts/2024-12-26-flow-state-idea-capture-vs-organization.md

 And they're incredibly focused on making the vendors you buy them from money, locking you in, and... well, Evernote.
 Microsoft OneNote.
 Apple Notes (and now Journal and everything iCloud).
-More recently, there's Obsidian which is open source but also commercial&#151;considerably more noble.
+More recently, there's Obsidian which is open source but also commercial—considerably more noble.
 Also Notion has gone that route.
 It's a good business model and I admire that and you should support Obsidian and Notion.
 But do know that they're just passing fads, and if you use them for the hosting and syncing, you once again don't really own your own data.